Scan for JARM data

 JARM (Just Another Ruby Mod) is a tool used to identify TLS servers based on their behavior and configuration, allowing security teams to identify servers that are using outdated or insecure TLS configurations.

 JARM works by sending a series of TLS messages to a server and analyzing the server's response.
-The tool then generates a unique fingerprint based on the response, which can be used to identify the server even if it is using a different IP address or domain nam
+The tool then generates a unique fingerprint based on the response, which can be used to identify the server even if it is using a different IP address or domain name.

 By comparing the JARM fingerprint of a server against a database of known malicious fingerprints, security teams can quickly identify potential threats and malicious servers engaged in phishing and/or malware operations, and take appropriate action.